johnlee1/learn/README.md

-This is where I store notes.
+This repository is where I store notes, small projects, and references for various topics I am studying.